sagemath/sagewiki_to_gh-2022-10-10/SageWindows.md

 It is known to be possible to build and run Sage in both WSL and WSL 2 (though the latter likely works even better).
 Anyone who has experience working on Sage in WSL is invited to update this section with their experiences.

+If you just want to ''use'' Sage on Windows using WSL, install Ubuntu 20.04 LTS using [[https://docs.microsoft.com/en-us/windows/wsl/wsl2-install|WSL 2]] and then run (from within Ubuntu 20.04) `sudo apt update; sudo apt install sagemath` to install the version of Sage hosted in the Ubuntu 20.04 repositories (version 9.0 as of this writing).

 === CoCalc ===